DIDSR/DRAGen/README.md

 ---

-This repository contains the implementation for the methodology in the paper "Decision region analysis to deconstruct the subgroup influence on ai/ml predictions".
+This repository contains the implementation for the methodology in the paper "Decision region analysis to deconstruct the subgroup influence on AI/ML predictions".
 The paper is available at this [link](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12465/124651H/Decision-region-analysis-to-deconstruct-the-subgroup-influence-on-AI/10.1117/12.2653963.short).

 ## Additional References
-- A. Burgon, N. Petrick, B. Sahiner, G. Pennello, R. K. Samala*, "Predicting AI model behavior on unrepresented subgroups: A test-time approach to increase variability in a finite test set", 2023 FDA Science Forum. ([link](https://www.fda.gov/science-research/fda-science-forum/predicting-ai-model-behavior-unrepresented-subgroups-test-time-approach-increase-variability-finite))
+- A. Burgon, N. Petrick, B. Sahiner, G. Pennello, R. K. Samala, "Predicting AI model behavior on unrepresented subgroups: A test-time approach to increase variability in a finite test set", 2023 FDA Science Forum. ([link](https://www.fda.gov/science-research/fda-science-forum/predicting-ai-model-behavior-unrepresented-subgroups-test-time-approach-increase-variability-finite))
 - Alexis Burgon, Nicholas Petrick, Berkman Sahiner, Gene Pennello, and Ravi K. Samala "Decision region analysis to deconstruct the subgroup influence on AI/ML predictions", Proc.
 SPIE 12465, Medical Imaging 2023: Computer-Aided Diagnosis, 124651H (7 April 2023); https://doi.org/10.1117/12.2653963

 <!---